Seneca-CDOT/simengine/docs/Anvil Model.md

     You may need to re-configure your firewall and expose port 161 (SNMP) as well as port 623 (IPMI) to the striker systems.

 !!! note
-    Network assignment will be lost on system reboot
+    Network assignment will be lost on system reboot, make sure to run the script on system start

 ## VM